-For two hours they had so much fun reading books while eating curly fries and catching up.
+For two hours, they had so much fun reading books while eating curly fries and catching up.
 In Mikayla’s words, “it was the best night ever.”
-In fact, she told me after we dropped her mom off that whenever her momma would kiss her on the cheek something tickled inside of her.
+In fact, she told me after we left that whenever her momma would kiss her on the cheek, something tickled inside of her.
 And she liked that feeling.
 And this momma?
-Loved that she liked it.
+I loved that she liked it.

-My goal in the new year is to make sure that Mikayla is able to have that tickle from her biological momma as much as possible.
+My goal in the new year is to make sure that Mikayla can have that tickle from her biological momma as much as possible.
 Her heart needs it.
 Her momma’s heart needs it.
 And my heart?
 It also needs it.
-It’s a full circle kind of love.
-A love that we all need to experience and extend as we choose to look passed each other’s past.
+It’s a full-circle kind of love.
+A love that we all need to experience and extend as we choose to look past each other’s past.

-She was also the one who sat there like a saint, and with so much grace, as she listened to her daughter call me “mom”.
-Never once rolling her eyes, or showing signs of jealousy.
-I can’t imagine her level of pain to see how much she had lost and would never be able to gain.
-Or to sit there and possibly get lost in her thoughts of “what if” and “I should have” as she held her close to read a book together or stood back to admire at how much she had grown apart from her care.
+She was also the one who sat there like a saint, and with so much grace, as she listened to her daughter call me “mom.”
+Never once rolling her eyes or showing signs of jealousy.
+I can’t imagine her pain level to see how much she had lost and would never be able to gain.
+Or to sit there and possibly get lost in her thoughts of “what if” and “I should have” as she held her close to read a book together or stood back to admire how much she had grown apart from her care.

-It’s been several days since we said good bye to her mom and my mind keeps going back to when I watched her walk away.
-I wondered in that moment what she would do next.
-Would she innocently cry herself to sleep or destructively shove down her regrets.
+It’s been several days since we said goodbye to her mom and my mind keeps going back to when I watched her walk away.
+I wondered at that moment what she would do next.
+Would she innocently cry herself to sleep or destructively shove down her regrets?
 The truth is, I’ll never know.
-But what I do know, and what I can’t wait to tell her in the next letter that we send, is about the smile our daughter had as she told me about “that tickle”.
+But what I do know, and what I can’t wait to tell her in the next letter that we send, is about the smile our daughter had as she told me about “that tickle.”
 The tickle only she can give.